yilongsong/proposition-A.I./README.md

     // 5.
 You refine propositions based on fact-check feedback user_insisted_propositions ← you.review(fact_checked_propositions)

     // 6.
-Agent_L.L.M.-1 expands the refined propositions for clarity and detail expanded_propositions ← Agent_L.L.M.-1.process(user_insisted_propositions, use_tool=True)
+Agent_L.L.M.-1 expands the refined propositions to include more meaningful and true ideas expanded_propositions ← Agent_L.L.M.-1.process(user_insisted_propositions, use_tool=True)

     // 7.
 You finalize the propositions after expansion